 A GRADE OF NG IS CHANGED TO AN F AUTOMATICALLY IF THE REQUIREMENTS HAVE NOT BEEN COMPLETED BY THE END OF THE NINTH WEEK OF THE FOLLOWING SEMESTER.
 (The instructor must file a change of an NG grade in the Office of the Registrar by the middle of the tenth week of the semester.)

 A graduating senior has only 30 calendar days after the end of the term in which he or she intends to graduate to complete all degree requirements, including the removal of NG's.

 The Grade Appeals Policy applies only to questions of student evaluation.
 Since appeals involve questions of judgment, the Grade Appeals Board will not recommend that a grade be revised in the student's favor unless there is clear evidence that the original grade was based on prejudiced or capricious judgment, or was inconsistent with official University policy.
 Please refer to the Academic Integrity Policy for cases where the grade appeal involves a grade given for academic dishonesty.
-Academic dishonesty includes but is not limited to

 Any situation involving a violation of academic integrity is of major concern to the University.
 Faculty members preserve and transmit the values of the academic community through example in their own academic pursuits and through the learning environment that they create for their students.
 They are expected to instill in their students a respect for integrity and an understanding of the importance of honesty within their chosen profession.
 Faculty must also take measures to discourage student academic dishonesty.